erikbos/gatekeeper/tests/dbadmin/README.md

 * API_URL, management server URL (e.g. `https://127.0.0.1:7777/`)
 * API_USERNAME, username used for HTTP Basic authentication (default managementserver is 'admin')
 * API_PASSWORD, password used for HTTP Basic authentication (default managementserver is 'passwd')
-* API_ORGANIZATION, optional, if not set 'default' will be used
+* API_ORGANIZATION, optional, which organization to run test in, if not set 'default' will be used

 ## Example